mesosphere/dcos-docs-site/pages/1.14/deploying-jobs/running-jobs-in-remote-regions/index.md

 title: Running Jobs in Remote Regions
 menuWeight: 3
 enterprise: false
+render: mustache
+model: /data.yml
 ---

-As described in [fault domain awareness and capacity extension for services](/1.14/deploying-services/fault-domain-awareness/), DC/OS supports fault domain awareness.
+As described in [fault domain awareness and capacity extension for services](/1.13/deploying-services/fault-domain-awareness/), DC/OS supports fault domain awareness.
 If your cluster is configured over multiple regions or zones, it is possible to schedule your Metronome job to run in a remote region, or a specific zone.

 # Local and remote regions